OctopusDeploy/blog/blog/2025-06/good-deployments-with-genai/index.md

 ## Where can GenAI help in Octopus

 Putting any best practices into action, and *maintaining them over time* is often where teams struggle most.
 Whether you're starting a new project or trying to fix a failing one, GenAI helps bridge the gap between knowing what a good deployment looks like and actually building one.
-Through 9Brain, GenAI supports teams in three key areas:
+Through the Octopus AI Assistant, GenAI supports teams in three key areas:

 1. **Prompt-based project creation**: This lets users describe what they want in natural language like `Create an AWS Lambda Project called "OctoPub SAM" in the project group "AWS"`.
-Through 9Brain, Octopus will generate a fully structured sample project.
+Through the Octopus AI Assistant, it will generate a fully structured sample project.
 This reduces onboarding time for new users and ensures their first project contains a solid foundation of best practises.

 2. **Deployment Failure Analysis**: Figuring out why something has gone wrong is often time consuming.
 The Deployment Failure Analyzer uses GenAI to review your failed deployments and highlight likely causes - whether its a transient issue with an environment, or a misconfigured variable.
 Provide a prompt like `Help me understand why the deployment failed.
 If the deployment didn't fail, say so.
 Provide suggestions for resolving the issue.` and it can offer next steps and has the potential to reduce the time to resolution which is win-win for everyone.